SpinGo/blog/SpinGo-Scala-Choice/blog.md

 If you're asking whether you should consider learning and using Scala, I think the answer is yes.
 Scala has been proven over and over ([by Twitter, Apple, LinkedIn, Netflix, Foursquare, etc.](http://alvinalexander.com/scala/whos-using-scala-akka-play-framework)) to be a great technology choice.
 It's backed by a successful, innovative, Open Source company, [Typesafe](https://www.typesafe.com), which also develops and offers paid support for various prominent projects in the Scala community, including [Apache Spark](https://www.typesafe.com/community/other-projects/apache-spark).
 It's feature rich, has a vibrant community, and in our experience the code that we produce using it generally works on the first try.

 So, yes, you should definitely consider it.
 And, right now is a great time to adopt it.
-Tool support has generally arrived, the language and ecosystem is very mature.
+Tool support has generally arrived, and the language and ecosystem is very mature.